Carmarthen Bay Power Station: History

 Carmarthen Bay power station was planned by the Carmarthen Bay Power Station Company Limited in 1946.
 The site was selected for the availability of coal from the Gwendraeth Valley and the supply of seawater for condensing steam in the plant.
 The site covered an area of 220 acres (89 hectares) and was partly in the Urban District of Burry Port and partly in the parish of Pembrey in the Rural District of Llanelly.

 In December 1946 the Carmarthan Bay Power Station Company applied to the Electricity Commissioners for consent to build the new power station.
-The proposed station was in the electricity supply area of the Llanelly and District Electric Supply Company Limited under the Llanelly Electricity Orders 1891 to 1928.
-The Commissioners gave consent in early 1947.
+The proposed station was in the electricity supply area of the Llanelly and District Electric Supply Company Limited defined under the Llanelly Electricity (Extension) Order 1928.
+The commissioners gave consent in early 1947.

-Construction work on the site began in April 1947 when the ‘first sod’ was cut by Councillor F.J.
-Morgan of Burry Port Urban District Council.
+Construction work on the site began in April 1947 when the 'first sod' was cut by Councillor F. J. Morgan of Burry Port Urban District Council.
 The building comprised three boiler houses, a turbine hall, control room, transformers and electrical switchgear.
 It was a steel-framed, brick clad building and used 11.5 million bricks.
 There were three prominent chimneys.
 To the north of the station were railway sidings for the delivery of coal, and to the east were setting lagoons for ash from the station.

 Upon nationalisation of the British electricity supply industry in 1948 the ownership of Carmarthen Bay power station, then still under construction, was vested in the British Electricity Authority, and subsequently the Central Electricity Authority and the Central Electricity Generating Board (CEGB).